JetBrains-Research/extract-method-experiments/README.md

 After having trained a model, one may configure a testing procedure(see `test_settings/` directory).
 Similarly to the training, function `test_by_config()` specified in `trainer.py` is used to test the model.

+### Additional information
+For more on the ml-framework we recommend to visit GitHub wiki page of this repository